RussellRC/legal-intelligence-ai/README.md

 ### Dependencies

 * **Python 3.14+**
+* **venv**: For isolated virutal environment and dependency management
 * **Env Keys**:
     * PROJECT_ID: Google Cloud Project ID
     * GOOGLE_APPLICATION_CREDENTIALS: Path to IAM Service Account Credentials

-To install Poetry, follow the instructions: https://python-poetry.org/docs/

 ### Installation

 **1\.
 Clone the repository**

 **2\.
 Install dependencies**\
-Use venv to create a virtual environment and install the required packages.\
+Use `venv` to create a virtual environment and install the required packages.\
 From the root project directory, run the following commands:
 ```shell
 python -m venv .venv